Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-- The Tellington touch may be helpful in behavioral conditions.
+- Tellington touch may be helpful in behavioral conditions.

-- Trigger point therapy is a Chinese method comprised of physical therapy that addresses painful areas of muscle, and is most likely to benefit dogs with lameness.
+- Trigger point therapy is a Chinese method comprised of physical therapy that addresses painful areas of muscle, and it's most likely to benefit dogs with lameness.

 - Chiropractic care is available in some areas too, and several dog trainers recommend this method.